nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Launching CLIpboard
 *Option 1*:
 * Double-click on `clipboard.jar` to run it.
-If this does not work, go to option 2.
+If this does not work, go to *Option 2*.

 *Option 2*:
 1. Open a command terminal.
 [Guide to open a command terminal](https://www.ionos.com/help/email/troubleshooting-mail-basicmail-business/access-the-command-prompt-or-terminal/#:~:text=Open%20Command%20Prompt%20in%20Windows,cmd%22%20and%20then%20click%20OK.).